Agenda Item

 • Default_avatar

-Ananda Stone about 3 years ago
+Ananda Stone over 3 years ago

 It is distressing to see spraying along the roadside adjacent the Maui coastline knowing that all the chemicals will be running downhill and end up on our most valued coral reefs, habitat to so many sea creatures and fish species that are endemic and endangered.
 I support this bill with absolute enthusiasm!
 Our shoreline is our economy, our recreation, and our food source, it is of the upmost importance to protect it.